 To view the Completion Reports page:

-- export the results to a spreadsheet by clicking on the Download hyperlinks.
+- Export the results to a spreadsheet by clicking on the Download hyperlinks underneath the table.

 Changing Activity Completion Settings

-However if one or more students have already completed a resource of activity, you will see a warning:
+However if one or more students have already completed a resource of activity, you will see a warning in the Settings page:

 The following other resources are also relevant to this topic: